1.

 4.

 A 62-year-old female is s/p TAH/BSO, comprehensive surgical staging and optimal debulking for a recently diagnosed left-sided ovarian cancer.
-Final pathology reveals a Malignant Mixed Mullerian tumor.
+Final pathology reveals a Carcinosarcoma/Malignant Mixed Mullerian tumor.
 She is found to have stage II disease.
-CT imaging reveals no signs of metastatic disease.
+She was optimally debulking with all sites of disease being surgically removed.

 A .
 Observation